aws/karpenter-provider-aws/website/content/en/docs/getting-started/_index.md

 Karpenter discovers subnets tagged `kubernetes.io/cluster/$CLUSTER_NAME`.
 Add this tag to subnets associated configured for your cluster.
 Retreive the subnet IDs and tag them with the cluster name.

-Note: If you have a cluster with version 1.18 or below you can skip this step.
 The subnets should be automatically tagged.

 ```bash